Jubatian/Uzebox-Square-Kernel/Reference_Manual.rst

 The kernel is made up of three components which have different prefixes as
 follows:

-- SQ_: The Square Kernel itself
+- SQ: The Square Kernel itself
-- FS_: The Filesystem support
+- FS: The Filesystem support
-- XRAM_: The SPI RAM
+- XRAM: The SPI RAM

-The Filesystem support also has some low-level soutines prefixed SPI_ and SDC_ which shouldn't be accessed when using this kernel.
+The Filesystem support also has some low-level soutines prefixed SPI and SDC which shouldn't be accessed when using this kernel.
 They are left there as the component is the Bootloader Library within the original Uzebox kernel.